-We are open during lockdown.
-We ask when you attend the practice that you have no symptoms of Covid-19 and wear a face mask/covering.
-We will also take your temperature on arrival.
+We ask when you attend the practice that you have no symptoms of Covid-19 or to wear a face mask/covering.

 Some people have difficulty simply maintaining basic foot care where the challenge of painful or stiff joints, or poor vision can make self care difficult to achieve without a little help.